Common snapping turtle: Conservation

-The species is currently classified as Least Concern by the IUCN, but has declined sufficiently due to pressure from collection for the pet trade and habitat degradation that Canada and several U.S. states have enacted or are proposing stricter conservation measures.
-In Canada, it is listed as "Special Concern" in the Species at Risk Act in 2011 and is a target species for projects that include surveys, identification of major habitats, investigation and mitigation of threats, and education of the public including landowners.
+The species is currently classified as least concern by the IUCN, but has declined sufficiently due to pressure from collection for the pet trade and habitat degradation that Canada and several U.S. states have enacted or are proposing stricter conservation measures.
+In Canada, it is listed as "special concern" in the Species at Risk Act in 2011 and is a target species for projects that include surveys, identification of major habitats, investigation and mitigation of threats, and education of the public including landowners.
 Involved bodies include governmental departments, universities, museums, and citizen science projects.

 Although common snapping turtles are listed as a species of least concern, anthropogenic factors still may have major effects on populations.
-Decades of road mortality may cause severe population decline in common snapping turtle populations present in urbanized wetlands.
+Decades of road mortality may cause severe population decline in the populations present in urbanized wetlands.
 A study in southwestern Ontario monitored a population near a busy roadway and found a loss of 764 individuals in only 17 years.
 The population decreased from 941 individuals in 1985 to 177 individuals in 2002.
 Road mortality may put common snapping turtle populations at risk of extirpation.
 Exclusion fencing could aid in decreasing population loss.